 - Okaar - Dense forest housing mysterious temples and the crash-site of Cutter's ship.
 The region is populated by a primitive tribe known as the Oogoobar who do not welcome outsiders.

-Outcast utilized a software-based voxel engine (similar to that used in the early games in the Comanche series) to produce its rolling landscapes.
+Outcast used a software-based voxel engine (similar to that used in the early games in the Comanche series) to produce its rolling landscapes.
 Superimposed upon the voxel terrain were polygonal buildings and characters, also rendered entirely in software.
 The game does not support 3D hardware acceleration.

-Voxel is a element of a three-dimensional grid (volume-element), in the same way that a pixel is an element of two-dimensional grid (picture-element).
+A voxel is a element of a three-dimensional grid (volume-element), in the same way that a pixel is an element of two-dimensional grid (picture-element).
 Outcast's voxel engine uses height-maps to render terrain.
 Every element in a height-map stores a depth value, thus it describes a simple volume.
 The following describes the advantages of using software ray-casting to render these height-maps.

 However, the graphics did not come without a price.
 The game was only capable of running in two resolutions, with a maximum resolution of 512x384, below the 640x480 and 880x600 resolutions that were standard for the time.
 Even at the lowest settings, Outcast boasted hefty hardware requirements that required players to have the latest in processor technology.